 While with the Mets Leiter wore number 22.

 Al Leiter also played for the following team:

 Toronto Blue Jays – 1989-1995

 After spending 5 seasons in the Mets minor league system right-handed pitcher Pete Walker made his Major League debut with the Mets on June 7, 1995 against the San Francisco Giants.
 Walker pitched 1 1/3 innings of relief and allowed 1 earned run 2 hits as the Mets lost 9-8.
 He would go on to pitch in 13 games for New York, all out of the bullpen, and posted a 1-0 record with 4.58 ERA in 17 2/3 innings.
 His won win came on the last day of the season when he pitched a scoreless 11th inning in the Mets 1-0 victory over the Atlanta Braves.

 Following the season Walker was traded to the San Diego Padres.
 He returned to the Mets as a free agent on December 28, 2000.
 He spent the 2001 season in the minors before getting called up to New York in September.
 He appeared 2 games and posted a 2.70 ERA in 6 2/3 innings.
 Walker appeared in 1 game for the Mets in 2002 before being picked up off waivers by the Toronto Blue Jays.
-In his one appearance, he allowed he allowed 1 run in 1 inning of relief in the Mets 7-5 loss to the Montreal Expos on April 20.
+In his one appearance, he allowed 1 run in 1 inning of relief in the Mets 7-5 loss to the Montreal Expos on April 20.

 In 16 total appearances for the Mets in part of 3 seasons Walker posted a 1-0 record with a 4.26 ERA.